When Should I Apply A Commercial Use? - Little Cathedral When Should I Apply A Commercial Use? - Little Cathedral

 First let’s clarify that each artist, creative, or independent contractor price their work depending on their demands, expertise, and needs besides researching and following the market value as a guide.

-When discussing the details of the project, make sure to ask your client about their objectives with the copyrighted work and explain the protocols for commercial use.
-You can list down all the prices of the required assets or deliverables of the project and add the “commercial use” as a fee or license with the respective cost.
-This should be clear, visible, and detailed (if necessary) on any official document such as an invoice or estimate, to avoid misunderstanding, surprise element, or miscommunication.
+When discussing the project’s details, ask your client about their objectives with the copyrighted work and explain the protocols for commercial use.
+You can list all the prices of the required assets or deliverables of the project and add “commercial use” as a fee or license with the respective cost.
+This should be clear, visible, and detailed (if necessary) on any official document such as an invoice or estimate to avoid misunderstanding, surprise elements, or miscommunication.

 In What Should It Be Applied?

-In any copyrighted material or personal work you own, including commissions that were requested by your client.
+In any copyrighted material or personal work you own, including commissions that your client requested.
 A little reminder that in commissions, the artist is considered the author and copyright holder of the derivative work done for the client, regardless if the concept or the idea belongs to the client or how much was paid.

 Scenarios Considered For Commercial Use